-You may be concerned that you are not able to make a personal injury claim if you were an agency worker at the time of your accident.
+You might be concerned that you cannot make a personal injury claim if you were an agency worker at the time of your accident.
 There is nothing to worry about, as you have the same rights to pursue a claim for compensation against your employer as contracted and full-time employees do.
 All workers are protected by the same health and safety laws irrespective of the type of contract they are operating under.

 After an accident at work, do I get paid?
 Often, when someone has been injured in the workplace, they need to take time off work to recover from their injuries.
 Depending on the nature of your work and the contract you have with your boss, you may be entitled to sick pay or you may not.
 So, how does sick pay work?
 Firstly, you may be entitled to Statutory Sick Pay.
 At present, this is set to £92.05 in the UK and is paid by your employer for up to 28 weeks.
 You need to find out if you are eligible for Statutory Sick Pay and you can find out more about this at the government website.
 Your employer then may decide to top up this with additional sickness payments or benefits.
 People often call us to ask: “Am I entitled to full pay if I am injured at work?”
 You really do need to refer to your work contract for this.